brycie-boy/The_Cosmos/The nine charnel ground contemplations.md

-## The nine charnel ground contemplations  #
+## The nine charnel ground contemplations  #🧠

-The nine charnel gtouhd contemplations, contemplations based on corpses in different stages of decomposition, is a meditation subject of the [[Contemplation of body]], and is explained below per the Buddha:
+The nine charnel grouhd contemplations, contemplations based on corpses in different stages of decomposition, is a meditation subject of the [[Contemplation of body]] and is explained below per the Buddha:

 > “Again, monks, as though he were to see a corpse thrown aside in a charnel ground, one, two, or three days dead, bloated, livid, and oozing matter, a monk compares this same body with it thus: ‘This body too is of the same nature, it will be like that, it is not exempt from that fate.''"
 >